open-policy-agent/gatekeeper/website/docs/gator.md

 apiVersion: test.gatekeeper.sh/v1alpha1
 ```

-This differentiates Suites from "real" Kubernetes objects. `gator test` silently
-ignores files which do not declare these and does not attempt to run them.
+`gator test` silently ignores files which do not declare these.
+A Suite may

-A Suite may declare multiple Tests, each containing different Templates and
+declare multiple Tests, each containing different Templates and Constraints.
-Constraints.
 Each Test in a Suite is independent.

 ### Tests